 During a divorce, selling the house might seem like the only option that will cover associated costs, providing you with money for your next home and allowing you to get on with your life.
 It therefore creates a difficult situation if your ex doesn’t want to sell.
 What can you do?
 What does the law allow?
 We provide you with the answers.

-It’s also important to remember that your ex will still have marital home rights during your divorce (See our previous blog post, ‘My ex was paying the mortgage and wants to sell.
-What are my options?’ for more detail on this), so any action taken against these rights may be viewed negatively by the court.
+It’s also important to remember that your ex will still have marital home rights during your divorce, so any action taken against these rights may be viewed negatively by the court.
 In extreme cases, your ex may try to take an occupation order out against you.
 This means that even if you’re the sole or a joint owner, you’d have to leave the home, making it impossible for you to sell the house.
 It also takes months to not only get, but then enforce the court order and can cost in the thousands.
 Forcing the sale may seem like a good idea, but beware of the potential and unavoidable negatives.

 If you are intent on selling the house, consider the following options: